Impact on Poverty

 Notes:

 2. Data displayed cumulatively.
-438 homes have been rehabilitated since FY20 - 1st year of plan implementation.
 Housing and Community Resilience.
-Last Updated: April 2023
+Last Updated: December 2023

 Initiative 1.
 Convert vacant student housing units into affordable housing units by working with Community Land Trust.